chrisduboisaalst/dockerbackup/README.md

          --help, -h      show help (default: false)
          --version, -v   print the version (default: false)

+ ## Autobackup all your docker containers and volumes
+ This is an example on how to use the CLI in Cron to automatically backup all your container and volumes defined by the .yml config files in one directory

+ 	/home/chris/bin/dockerbackupv2 --all --ymldir /home/chris/docker/ backup

  ## Things to tweak...

  You need to use your own repository in dockerhub.